 Peaceful Valley Scout Ranch and Tahosa High Adventure Base are both available for off-season participation.
 Both offer campsites, cabins, and more, that are available for Scouting and non-Scouting organizations to rent.
 Scouting units can reserve campsites and facilities using the links to the left.
-If your business or organization is interested in renting one of the two properties, please contact our Camping Director by either email or phone at 720.266.2106.
+If your business or organization is interested in renting one of the two properties, please contact the Camping Department by either email or phone at 720.266.2111.
 All non-Scouting organizations are subject to provide certificates of insurance and liability, as well as adhering to all policies and procedures for both the Denver Area Council and the Boy Scouts of America, as well as all local, state, and federal laws.

 PEACEFUL VALLEY SCOUT RANCH